Take one tablet/capsule every day.

 The prostate gland commonly becomes larger in older men.
 Prostate gland enlargement is also called benign prostatic hyperplasia (BPH).
 The prostate is situated close to the bladder, so its enlargement can cause problems with passing urine.
 Common symptoms that are experienced are having to wait before your urine starts to flow, taking longer at the toilet, dribbling urine, and a feeling that your bladder is not quite empty.

 Tamsulosin works by relaxing the muscles around your bladder and prostate gland so that you can pass urine more easily.
-It is available on prescription and you can also buy some packs at a pharmacy, without a prescription.

 Sometimes, more than one type of medicine is needed to control the symptoms of prostate enlargement.
 Tamsulosin is available in combination with other medicines for prostate enlargement.
 The combination brand called Combodart® contains tamsulosin with a medicine called dutasteride, and the combination brand called Vesomni® contains tamsulosin with a medicine called solifenacin.
 These brands may give better relief of symptoms than tamsulosin alone.